-- Review the theme assigned for the week - Establish the goals for the week - Research activities based on the provided themes.
-Consider the following interest areas: arts & crafts, manipulatives, science, nature, active play, games, drama, cooking, and outdoor activities. - · Consider the interests of the children and ask children for recommendations - Begin to place activities onto the "This Week at Camp" planning sheet - Organize instructions and make a supply list - Search through current supplies to determine if any materials are already available - Create a shopping list for camp director (see instructions below) - Make you plan visually appealing and post it on the parent board.
-Make an additional copy to keep. - · Submit your plans to the camp director - · Once supplies arrive, organize your materials and prep for all projects - · Implement your activities and evaluate for future plans
+- · Review the theme assigned for the week - Establish the goals for the week - Research activities based on the provided themes.
+Consider the following interest areas: arts & crafts, manipulatives, science, nature, active play, games, drama, cooking, and outdoor activities. - Consider the interests of the children and ask children for recommendations - Begin to place activities onto the "This Week at Camp" planning sheet - Organize instructions and make a supply list - · Search through current supplies to determine if any materials are already available - Create a shopping list for camp director (see instructions below) - Make your plan visually appealing and post it on the parent board.
+Make an additional copy to keep. - · Submit your plans to the camp director - · Once supplies arrive, organize your materials and prep for all projects - Build excitement and willingness to participate through examples, pictures, discussion, stories, and anticipation - Implement your activities and evaluate for future plans